oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 navigation property, then the collection contains members to be added or changed and MAY include deleted entities for entities that are no longer part of the collection, using the [delta payload](#sec_DeltaPayloads) format.
-If the deleted entity specifies a [reason]{.Datatype} as [deleted]{.Datatype}, then the entity is both removed from the collection and deleted, otherwise it is removed from the collection and only deleted if the relationship is contained.
+If the deleted entity specifies a `reason` as `deleted`, then the entity is both removed from the collection and deleted, otherwise it is removed from the collection and only deleted if the relationship is contained.
 Non-key properties of the deleted entity are ignored.
 Nested collections MUST NOT contain added or deleted links.
 If the request contains nested delta collections, then the PATCH verb must be specified.

 If a nested entity has the same id or key fields as an existing entity, the existing entity is updated according to the semantics of the PUT or